Low-level humidity boundary across Europe in July 2006.

 14 July 2006

-The RGB product (upper left image) shows a mostly cloud-free situation over the UK, Northern Germany and the Benelux countries (with a pale blue to magenta colour) and a large area of convective clouds over Southern Europe (with a strong blue 'background' colour).
-The reason for this colour difference can be attributed to an airmass/moisture boundary that crosses Europe from west to east at about 49 degrees latitude North (see Interpretation ).
-North of this line (49°N) there is mainly dry air as a result of the earlier passage of a cold front (that can be seen over Eastern Poland), whereas south of this line moist air is present in the lower layers of the troposphere.
+The RGB product (Figure 1) shows a mostly cloud-free situation over the UK, northern Germany and the Benelux countries (with a pale blue to magenta colour) and a large area of convective clouds over southern Europe (with a strong blue 'background' colour).
+The reason for this colour difference can be attributed to an airmass/moisture boundary that crosses Europe from west to east at about 49 degrees latitude North (see Interpretation).
+North of this line (49°N) there is mainly dry air as a result of the earlier passage of a cold front (that can be seen over eastern Poland), whereas south of this line moist air is present in the lower layers of the troposphere.

 ECMWF analysis surface dew point (18:00 UTC)